 Although our lives are mapped out for us long before we’re born, we do have freewill to make certain changes once we’re here.

-Freewill is the power of acting without the constraints of fate or necessity, the ability for us to act on our own discretion.
-Freewill allows us to make our own choices, live independently, become self-sufficient and more spontaneous.
+Freewill is the ability for us to act on our own discretion, the power of acting without the constraints of fate or necessity.
+It allows us to make our own choices, live independently, become self-sufficient and be more spontaneous.

-Not everyone will be born into a situation or circumstance where freewill is in abundance.
-For some of us, acts of freewill are clearly freer than for others.
+Not everyone will be born into a situation or circumstance, where freewill is in abundance.
+For some of us, acts of freewill are freer than for others.
 Some of us may be born into families where our freewill is restricted, where our lives are dictated.